Bandoneon

-The bandoneon (bandoneón) or bandonion is a type of concertina particularly popular in Argentina and Uruguay.
-It is a typical instrument in most tango ensembles.
+The bandoneon (bandoneón) or bandonion is a type of concertina particularly popular in Argentina and Uruguay, used in most tango ensembles.
 As with other members of the concertina family, it is held between the hands, and played by pulling and pushing air through bellows, routing it through sets of tuned metal reeds by pressing the instrument's buttons.
 Unlike most accordions, bandoneons always employ the same sets of reeds to produce their sound, and do not usually have the register switches common on accordions.
 Nevertheless, the bandoneon can be played very expressively, using various bellows pressures and other techniques.
 The left and right hand have different timbres due to the wooden box on the left side which gives the left hand a nasal and muted timbre, in contrast with the right hand which is usually bright and sharp.

 History

 The Bandonion, so named by the German instrument dealer Heinrich Band (1821–1860), was originally intended as an instrument for religious and popular music of the day, in contrast to its predecessor, the German concertina (Konzertina), which had predominantly been used in folk music.
 It is believed that around 1870, German and Italian emigrants and sailors brought the instrument to Argentina, where it was adopted into the nascent genre of tango music, a descendant of the earlier milonga.
 However, there is no documentation of how exactly the bandoneon was introduced to the Rio de La Plata region.
 The instrument was also adopted in to genres such as the Chamamé.

 By 1910 bandoneons were being produced in Germany expressly for the Argentine and Uruguayan markets, with 25,000 shipping to Argentina in 1930 alone.
 However, their declining popularity and the disruption of German manufacturing during World War II led to the end of bandoneon mass-production.

 The bandoneon was introduced to tango music with prominent composers and bandoneonists such as Eduardo Arolas and Vicente Greco and later was developed into the sextet formation (with two bandoneons) with Pedro Maffia and Pedro Laurenz whose style and technique established the base for the bandoneon section in the orquesta típica.

 Original instruments can be seen in a number of German museums, such as the Preuss family's Bandoneon Museum in Lichtenberg and the Steinhart family's collection in Kirchzarten, Freiburg, which has now been moved to the Tango- and Bandoneon museum in Staufen since July 2014.

 Historically, bandoneons were produced primarily in Germany and never in Argentina itself, despite their popularity in that country.
 As a result, by the 2000s vintage bandoneons had become rare and expensive (costing around $4,000), limiting the opportunities for prospective bandeonists.
 In 2014, the National University of Lanús announced its plan to develop an affordable Argentine-made bandoneon, which it hoped to market for one-third to one-half of the cost of vintage instruments.